Welcome to New York

--instrumentalist of Reel Big Fish.
-Over his seventeen year stretch with the band, he’s performed for countless thousands, gallivanted across television screens and stages worldwide, as well as starting his own project, The Littlest Man Band.
+Scott Klopfenstein stepped into a tour bus at the tender age of seventeen and lived half his life on the road touring as a vocalist/multi-instrumentalist in Reel Big Fish.
+Over his seventeen year stretch with the band, Scott played for countless thousands of fans, gallivanted across television screens and stages worldwide, as well as starting his own project, The Littlest Man Band.